nevadoapps/Learning/docs/CSharpFundamentals/CSharp_Programming_Constructs_Part02.md

 **Notes:**
 - Output parameters do not need to be initialized before they are passed to the method.
 The reason for this is that the method must assign output parameters before exiting.
 - Reference parameters must be initialized before they are passed to the method.
 The reason for this is that you are passing a reference to an existing variable.
 If you don't assign it to an initial value, that would be the equivalent of operating on an unassigned local variable.
-- The ref keyword cannot be used on the first argument on an extesion method when the argument is not a struct, or a generic type not constrained to be a struct.
+- The ref keyword cannot be used on the first argument on an extension method when the argument is not a struct, or a generic type not constrained to be a struct.
 - You cannot use the out keyword for the following kinds of methods:
   - Async methods which you define by using the async modifier
   - Iterator methods, which include a yield return or yield break statement.